davidollerton/davidollerton.github.io/_posts/1996-09-15-enoch-walking-with-god.md

 ---
-title: Enoch- Walking with God
+title: Enoch - Walking with God
 series: The Presence of God
 scripture: Genesis 5:18-24
 church: esher